Lent thoughts from Julia

 St Peter’s lives within a particular Anglican tradition – Liberal Catholic – which provides rules of grammar in which to articulate a vision, and a wealth of historic treasures to take out of the cupboard.

 How we worship God expresses how we live as people of faith.
 Let us pray for courage and wisdom as we journey through Lent, holding fast to all that we treasure.
+Please sign up to our E-News to receive regular updates at this time.

 Rev’d Julia Porter-Pryce,